 Know each other’s schedule

 It is not possible for a freelancer to stay online and available all the time.
 Companies are the same, working from 9 AM to 5 PM makes them available for only 8 hours during the day.
-Being unable to get through to your client or company while having an ongoing project at hand can be extremely stressful.
+Being unable to get through to your client or company while having an ongoing project at hand can be extremely stressful and make the time zone difference management difficult .
 As freelancers need to communicate with their clients regularly, both freelancers and companies need to know each other’s schedules perfectly.
 The best ways to avoid time zone conflicts are:

 1) Both parties need to let each other know about the hours they are available.